-However, as time has gone on, I’ve became acutely aware of the children in our own communities, in need of stability and safety.
+However, as time has gone on, I’ve became acutely aware of the children in our own community, in need of stability and safety.
 Even if only temporary.
 Throughout the bible, scripture directs us to care for orphans and to protect the most vulnerable!
-I’ve been feeling a shift in my heart to learn more about becoming the hands and feet of the risen Christ.
-As we have learned more about the process of becoming licensed in our county, I realized it is a lengthy process!
-I wanted to dive in right in beginning supporting these families as we navigated this process.
+I’ve been feeling a shift in my heart to learn more about becoming the hands and feet of the risen Christ right here where I’m at.
+As I get older, I come to better understand that even if we aren’t able to travel abroad and serve in the mission field or donate millions of dollars, we can truly impact the life of someone.
+Could I open my home for a short period of time while their family heals?
+Could I be open to loving a child forever?
+If you want to help vulnerable kids, but can’t commit to opening your home for foster care for any amount of time.
+Scroll down and read ways to get involved on large or small scales!

 1) Meet their food needs.
-My friend said it best, she said think of the new placement as a new baby.
-What helped to ease the transition?
-Considering giving food gift cards for delivery, make a meal train, and bring pre-packaged snacks.
+My friend said it best, she suggested thinking of the new placement as a birth of a newborn.
+What helps to ease the transition?
+Considering giving food gift cards for delivery, make a meal train, or bring over a box of pre-packaged snacks.
 Also, don’t forget breakfast!
-Muffins, egg casseroles, and freezer burritos can make the transition a lot easier.
+Muffins, egg casseroles, sand freezer burritos can make the transition a lot easier.

 2) Help them round up the last minute items they need.
 These do not have to be brand new items!
 Sometimes, a fostering family may have a six year old and then several months later it may be a newborn.
 There is a scramble that usually happens while parents try to round up the items they need for their placement.
 Offer to be a “point person” so that multiple people aren’t running to the home as they try to adjust to a new normal.
 I try to stock up on coupon diapers and other coupon items so I can drop those off to a family whose just received a new placement.
+Also, I’m always looking for clothes and shoes at yard sales.
+If you’re short on time, but heavy on financial resources considering gifting something like an Amazon gift card or pay for grocery delivery for a year.
 Send them things via Amazon Prime Now, so it just arrives at their door.

 3) Consider getting the necessary certifications to provide respite care.
-Maybe it just isn’t possible for you to foster right now, but consider completing the certification process so you can at least provide occasional respite care for your friends who have taken on children.
-This varies state by state, but usually it isn’t as intensive as becoming a foster parent and can make it easier for fostering parents to yes when a placement is available.
+Maybe it just isn’t possible for you to foster full time right now, but consider completing the certification process (in most states this is just a background check) so you can at least provide occasional respite care for your friends who have taken on children.
+This varies state by state, but usually it isn’t as intensive as becoming a foster parent and can make it easier for fostering parents to say yes when a placement is available.
+You can provide childcare for foster parents to go on a date or offer a day each week or once a month for errands to be ran or self care time to be had.

 4) Contact your local DCS office and see what tangible needs you can meet within your community.
 For example, our office does a program called “welcome boxes” so when a child comes into care, these boxes have special items to entertain them while they are placed with a foster family, snacks, etc. They also do “launch” boxes for children aging out of care with items like plates, laundry detergent, gift cards for food, etc. You can also gather pre-packaged snacks for the staff at these offices.
 Caseworkers often have to skip eating lunch while they attempt to place their children with foster families.
 There’s also a program where you can hang out with kids in the office while a placement is found.